sourcehut-mirrors/chawan/doc/terminal.md

 Some terminals bleed the APC sequence used to recognize kitty image support, and this may result in strange artifacts when no alt screen is used.
-On terminals that set TERM correctly, the APC sequence is not sent.
+On affected terminals that set TERM correctly, the APC sequence is not sent.

 ## Clipboard